CyberKareem/BitLocker-CryptoErase/README.md

 Usage Instructions

-Insert a USB flash drive and confirm it appears as D:\.
+- Insert a USB flash drive and confirm it appears as D:\.
-Open PowerShell as Administrator.
+- Open PowerShell as Administrator.

-Set execution policy to allow running the script:
+- Set execution policy to allow running the script:
 Set-ExecutionPolicy Bypass -Scope Process -Force

-Run the script:
+- Run the script:
-Edit
 .\BitLocker_Cryptographic_Erase_NIST800-88.ps1

 The script will: